Buildable Area Analysis

 - 3.Generate constraint maps that show hazards, exclusion areas, and what areas are buildable

 - 4.Calculate buildable area (acres) for each parcel and/or site

 Each parcel's analysis typically only takes a few seconds to process -- though this can vary based on the size of the parcel and the complexity of the topography of the area.
 A large-scale project with hundreds of parcels may take a few minutes (~10 minutes), but should still process fairly quickly.

 The Buildable Area Analysis creates constraint maps and calculated buildable acreage for a site based on key user-inputs.
 Users can choose to analyze various key datasets (e.g. slope, wetlands, flood, etc.) and specify what parameters are required in order to get customized constraint maps and calculations for that particular project type and market requirements.

-Analyze and mark hazards based on the hazard layers the user activated
+- Analyze and mark hazards based on the hazard settings that the user activates

-Everything leftover after that is marked as buildable (there are some advanced settings where users can automatically remove 'slivers' of buildable land or other areas that are technically hazard-free but too small to put an array on).
+- Everything leftover after that is marked as buildable (there are some advanced settings where users can automatically remove 'slivers' of buildable land or other areas that are technically hazard-free but too small to build on).